 41 USC 6305 – Prohibition on transfer of contract and certain allowable assignments

+However, the reality is that although FAR 42.1204 novation clause allows for a novation agreement, the contracting officer is not obligated to approve it.
 A federal government contracting agency , only when it determines it to be in its interest, may accept a third party as the successor in interest when the third party’s interest in the contract arises out of the transfer of all of the contractor’s assets or the entire portion of the contractor’s assets involved in performing the contract.
 FAR 42.1204 (a).

 - If the assignment of contract is not recognized by the contracting officer, and the original contractor does not perform, the original contractor can be terminated for default.

-Potential SBA Size Standard Violations: The SBA found in one case that since there was no approved assignment of contract through an approved government contract novation agreement, the two businesses were deemed affiliate through the identity of interest rule.
+When assessing the rules for novating a contract, the SBA found in one case that since there was no approved assignment of the contract through an approved government novation agreement, the two businesses were deemed affiliated through the identity of interest rule.

 On appeal, OHA found that since there was no formal contract novation, that the seller was still responsible for the contract performance, both companies were in the same line of business.

-Legal Issues Regarding Assignment of Contract and Novations: There are several legal issues that arise during the purchase and sale of a business when government contracts are involved.
+Legal Issues Regarding Assignment of Contract and Novations: There are several legal issues that arise during the purchase and business sales when government contracts are involved.
 Common issues that occur with the novation clause in contract terms include: (1) whether the seller is simply trying to sell the contract with no real assets, (2) how to structure the asset purchase agreement and whether wait for contracting officer novation approval first, and (3) to what degree does the contracting officer have to approve the novation.
 The first step is to be proactive in the early stages of the asset purchase or stock sale process.

 Having the right contract clauses in the sales agreement is critical in the event that the contracting officer does not approve the contract novation.
 Other issues with novating a contract include the buyer maintaining its small business status in the event of recertification or option year decisions.